-- Balance or scale: 5 kg capacity, readable to 0.1 g, and fitted with a suitable suspension apparatus and holder to permit weighing the specimen while suspended in water, conforming to AASHTO M 231. - Suspension apparatus: Wire of the smallest practical size and constructed to permit the container to be fully immersed. - Water bath: For immersing the specimen in water while suspended under the balance or scale and equipped with an overflow outlet for maintaining a constant water level and capable of maintaining a uniform temperature at 25 ± 1°C (77 ± 2°F). - Towel: Damp cloth towel used for surface drying specimens. - Oven: Capable of maintaining a temperature of $52 \pm 3^{\circ}C (126 \pm 5^{\circ}F)$ for drying the specimens to a constant mass. - Pan: Pan or other suitable container of known mass, large enough to hold a sample for drying in oven. - Thermometer: Having a range of 15 to 45°C (59 to 113°F) and, graduated in 0.1°C (0.2°F) subdivisions. - Vacuum device: refer to the FOP for AASHTO R 79 (optional)
+- Balance or scale: 5 kg capacity, readable to 0.1 g, and fitted with a suitable suspension apparatus and holder to permit weighing the specimen while suspended in water, conforming to AASHTO M 231. - Suspension apparatus: Wire of the smallest practical size and constructed to permit the container to be fully immersed. - Potable water: Water that is suitable for drinking. - Water bath: For immersing the specimen in water while suspended under the balance or scale and equipped with an overflow outlet for maintaining a constant water level.
+Use potable water to fill the water bath.
+The water in the bath does not need to maintain a potable condition but must always remain clear. - Towel: Damp cloth towel used for surface drying specimens. - Oven: Capable of maintaining a temperature of 52 ± 3 °C (126 ± 5 °F) for drying the specimens to a constant mass. - Pan: Pan or other suitable container of known mass, large enough to hold a specimen for drying in oven. - Thermometer: Having a range of 15 to 45°C (59 to 113°F) and, graduated in 0.1°C (0.2°F) subdivisions. - Vacuum device: refer to the FOP for AASHTO R 79 (optional)